M.S.W, University of Wisconsin-Madison

-As the Asian population is gaining attention in the United States and internationally, the demand for culturally appropriate services for this population is expected to increase.
-However, the dearth of empirical research on child maltreatment among Asian communities remains striking.
-Lai’s scholarly research aims to fill significant research gaps about this population and to promote adequate and effective services for marginalized children.
-She plans to expand her current research agenda to seek an applicable and effective child protective services model for Asian populations globally in the future.
+As the Asian population has been gaining attention in the states and internationally, the demand for culturally appropriate services for this population will only increase.
+Dedicated to filling the significant gaps about this population and child welfare services, she is motivated to further expand her current research agenda to seek an applicable and effective service model for the Asian population globally.

 Ph.D. expected in 2022.